Graceland: Criticism

-In similar terms, Greil Marcus writes that people who visited the inside of Graceland — “people who to a real degree shared Elvis Presley’s class background, and whose lives were formed by his music—have returned with one word to describe what they saw: ‘Tacky.’
-Tacky, garish, tasteless—words others translated as white trash.”
+In similar terms, Greil Marcus writes that people who visited the inside of Graceland—"people who to a real degree shared Elvis Presley’s class background, and whose lives were formed by his music—have returned with one word to describe what they saw: ‘Tacky.’
+Tacky, garish, tasteless—words others translated as white trash."

 According to Karal Ann Marling, Graceland is "a Technicolor illusion.
 The façade is Gone With the Wind all the way.
 The den in the back is Mogambo with a hint of Blue Hawaii.
-Living in Graceland was like living on a Hollywood blacklot, where patches of tropical scenery alternated with the blackened ruins of antebellum Atlanta.
+Living in Graceland was like living on a Hollywood backlot, where patches of tropical scenery alternated with the blackened ruins of antebellum Atlanta.
 It was like living in a Memphis movie theater...
 Diehard fans are sometimes disappointed by the formal rooms along the highway side of Graceland.
 They’re beautiful, in a chilly blue-and-white way, but remote and overarranged."
-The Jungle Room’s "overt bad taste" lets nonbelievers "recoil in horror and imagine themselves a notch or two higher than Elvis on the class scale."
+The Jungle Room's "overt bad taste" lets nonbelievers "recoil in horror and imagine themselves a notch or two higher than Elvis on the class scale."